StudioLabs/fb-flo/README.md

 ### 2. Install the Chrome Extension

-Grab the [live-edit Chrome extension](https://chrome.google.com/webstore/detail/ahkfhobdidabddlalamkkiafpipdfchp).
-This will add a new tab in your Chrome DevTools called 'live-edit'.
+Grab the [LiveEdit Chrome extension](https://chrome.google.com/webstore/detail/ahkfhobdidabddlalamkkiafpipdfchp).
+This will add a new tab in your Chrome DevTools called 'LiveEdit'.

 ### 3. Activate Live Edit